una-auxme/paf/code/mapping/DesignDocument_TopDownMap.md

 - The library provides a way to estimate the transformations between sensors that might be used for alignment
 - The library can estimate the vehicle velocity

+### Custom 2d transformation matrices

+Transformations might be implemented via homogeneous transformation matrices.

+A simple example implementation can be found [here](https://alexsm.com/homogeneous-transforms/)

+Positive:

+- Arbitrary chains of rotations and translations can be saved within one 3x3 matrix
+- Simple to implement

+Negative:

+- Custom implementation necessary, is there a library for python providing this data structure?
+None found yet.

 ## Overall map representation

 - The map is based on the local car position and is only built using sensor data.
-No global positioning via radar or similar is used.
+No global positioning via GPS or similar is used.
   - The map (0/0) should be the turning axis of the car.
 (Above rear axle?)
-  - All speeds, transformations, etc. are relative to the car's speed, transformation, etc.
+  - All transformations are relative to the car's position/heading
   - the map's y-axis is aligned with the heading of the car
+  - All speeds (linear and angular) are global speeds
-- 2D top down map.
+- 2D top-down map.
 The height(z) dimension is mostly useless for collision detection and path planning
 - A map dataframe includes the car's speeds at the time the map was created.
-The heading/direction are the same as the y-axis The entity datatype might be reused for this
+The heading/direction are the same as the y-axis

-  Alternative: Add the hero car as the first entity of the map
+  Solution: Add the hero car as the first entity of the map
 - A map dataframe should have a timestamp when it was created.
 Entities also have timestamps of their own
-- TODO: How should the map dataframes be transmitted between nodes?
-Possible approaches:
-  - tf2???
-  - ROS topics: Every node basically gets their own map dataframe → might be a performance problem and node might have outdated data
-  - ROS services: Global service provides current dataframe for [Data usage](#data-usage) → More investigation needed
 - The map consists out of entities.
 Entities have the following attributes:
   - Shape:
     - Rectangle: possibly defined by: